SAP/luigi/docs/authorization-configuration.md

     userInfo(){
         // logic to get some user information
-        // returns a promise of an userinfo object which contains user name and/or email to display it in the profile dropdown
+        // returns a promise of a userinfo object which contains user name and/or email to display in the profile dropdown menu
     }
 }
 ````